Colorado Springs Workers Compensation LawyersPrint Page

 According to the Bureau of Labor Statistics, 117 out of every 10,000 full-time workers suffered serious occupational injuries in 2011 and 4,609 workers lost their lives over the course of the year.
-Your injury attorney knows that injuries or deaths can cause serious hardship for Colorado Springs workers and their families, especially if the injury makes it impossible to work.
+Our Colorado Springs workers compensation lawyers know that injuries or deaths can cause serious hardship for Colorado workers and their families, especially if the injury makes it impossible to work.

 The laws in Colorado aim to protect workers by making workers’ compensation benefits available to employees who sustain an injury in the course of their employment.
 Unfortunately, employers and insurers may delay, deny or undervalue your claim.
-An experienced workers’ compensation lawyer can help you secure the money and benefits you need.
+Experienced Colorado Springs workers compensation lawyers from our firm can help you secure the money and benefits you need.

 Workers’ compensation benefits are available to every worker who suffers an injury in the course of his employment.
 Generally, you are entitled to workers’ compensation benefits if: